SteveEwell/python-ldap-filter/extras/README.md

 This project is a Python port of the [node-ldap-filters](https://github.com/tapmodo/node-ldap-filters) project.
 The filters produced by the library are based on [RFC 4515](https://tools.ietf.org/html/rfc4515).

-**Note:** This project is currently only compatible with Python 3.4 and higher.
+**Note:** This project is currently only compatible with Python 3.4 or higher.

 # Usage #